choudharyrahul22011/Git/README.md

 git stash pop once that work is done, you can pop the work from stash for commit git commit -am "stash pop run for readme" commit stash work

-git remote add origin your git url
+git remote add origin your git url remote repo name is origin git push -u origin master --tags remote repo name is origin and local repo which we want to push is master